Chart Color Schemes

 Craigieburn - West has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely affecting this region.
-Notable ones are Merrifield City Centre, Merrifield, Merrifield Business Park, and True North Estate, as detailed below.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 12 projects that may impact this region.
+Notable projects are Merrifield City Centre, Merrifield, Merrifield Business Park, and True North Estate.
+The following list details the most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.